EventSaucePHP/EventSauce/docs/docs/index.md

 simple.
 It's build on a body of knowledge that is inherently complex.
 There are many concepts that come into play that build off one another.

 However, event sourcing also provides an easier way to model a variety of issues.
+It's a remedy against storing "work in progress" entities.
+It's a better fit when modeling anything where the transition is just as important as the end result.